ansys/grantami-dataflow-extensions/doc/source/user_guide/index.rst

 :class:`StreamHandler` handlers.
 A :class:`FileHandler` is used to write log messages to a file on disk, and a :class:`StreamHandler` is used to write log messages to ``stderr`` or ``stdout``.

-For code using this package, it is best practice to log to ``stdout``, which is collected by Data Flow toolkit and included in the central Data Flow log.
+For code using this package, it is best practice to log to ``stderr``, which is collected by Data Flow toolkit and included in the central Data Flow log.
 To add a :class:`StreamHandler` handler to the root logger from the previous section, use the following code::